akopacz/h_star_mpp/README.md

 ```
 The file containing the scenery should be named `scenery.txt`, the names of the files with the coordinates and the names of the directories are arbitrary.

+### Input files

+The H* algorithm was evaluated on Scenario 1, Scenario 2 and Scenario 3; the files for the sceneries and the coordinates are available [in this repository (see the scenario1, scenario2 and scenario3 directories)](https://github.com/enolgargon/CoevolutionaryAstar).

 ## Files

 | Script or module | Description |